Bay of Kotor: Geography

 The bay is about 28 km long with a shoreline extending 107.3 km.
 It is surrounded by two massifs of the Dinaric Alps: the Orjen mountains to the west, and the Lovćen mountains to the east.
 The narrowest section of the bay, the 2300 m long Verige Strait, is only 340 m wide at its narrowest point.
 The bay is a ria of the vanished Bokelj River, which used to flow from the high mountain plateaus of Mount Orjen.

 The bay is composed of several smaller broad bays, united by narrower channels.
 The bay inlet was formerly a river system.
 Tectonic and karstification processes led to the disintegration of this river.
 After heavy rains, the waterfall of Sopot spring at Risan appears, and Škurda, another well-known spring, runs through a canyon from Lovćen.

 The outermost part of the bay is the Bay of Tivat.
 On the seaward side is the Bay of Herceg Novi, at the main entrance to the Bay of Kotor.
 The inner bays are the Bay of Risan to the northwest and the Bay of Kotor to the southeast.

 The Verige Strait represents the bay's narrowest section and is located between Cape St. Nedjelja and Cape Opatovo; it separates the inner bay east of the strait from the Bay of Tivat.

 Climate

-The Bay lies within the Mediterranean and northwards the humid subtropical climate zone, but its peculiar topography and high mountains make it one of the wettest places in Europe, with Europe's wettest inhabited areas (although certain Icelandic glaciers are wetter).
-The littoral Dinaric Alps and the Accursed Mountains receive the most precipitation, leading to small glaciers surviving well above the 0 C mean annual isotherm.
+The bay lies within the Mediterranean and northwards the humid subtropical climate zone, but its peculiar topography and high mountains make it one of the wettest places in Europe, with Europe's wettest inhabited areas (although certain Icelandic glaciers are wetter).
+The littoral Dinaric Alps and the Accursed Mountains receive the most precipitation, leading to small snow patches surviving well above the 0 C mean annual isotherm.
 November thunderstorms sometimes drop large amounts of water.
 By contrast, in August the area is frequently completely dry, leading to forest fires.
 With a maximum discharge of 200 m³/s, one of the biggest karst springs, the Sopot spring, reflects this seasonal variation.
 Most of the time it is inactive but after heavy rain a waterfall appears 20 m above the Bay of Kotor.